 Your thesis may have potential for adaptation into a published book or journal article(s).
-Most publishers do not object to the prior availability of theses in open access repositories and this should not affect your chances of being accepted for publication, however we advise that you check publisher guidelines for aspiring authors before you submit your manuscript.
+Most publishers do not object to the prior availability of theses in open access repositories and this should not affect your chances of being accepted for publication (see this 2019 survey of publishers from the University of Surrey), however we advise that you check publisher guidelines for aspiring authors before you submit your manuscript.

 You may also be required to place an embargo on access to your thesis if it contains personal or commercially sensitive information.
 Your research funders may also ask you to restrict access to your thesis.
 PGR Administration can provide further guidance on embargoes in White Rose eTheses Online.